jakesauter/machine_learning/README.md

 ### Artificial Neural Networks (ANNs)

-My experience with ANNs comes from my Sophomore year A.I. [semester-long indepedent research project](https://jakesauter.github.io/course-sites/csc466_project.html) in which I implemented a Common LISP program that could construct aribitrary architectues of a simple **feed-forward ANN**.
+My experience with ANNs comes from my Sophomore year [semester-long indepedent research project](https://jakesauter.github.io/course-sites/csc466_project.html) in which I implemented a Common LISP program that could construct aribitrary architectues of a simple **feed-forward ANN**.
 This ANN was used for memory compression of a form of board game solutions found via **Rote learning**.

 ### Incremental Response